 Lawsuit Brought by a Former Officer: In 2014, Relmada dismissed with prejudice of its lawsuit against Najib Babul, which had sought to compel Mr. Babul, Relmada's former President, to account for questionable expenditures of Relmada funds made while Babul controlled the Company.
 Relmada's decision to surrender its claims was informed by the fact that Babul came forward with plausible explanations for some of the expenditures, and the fact that, because Babul was a former officer and director of Relmada being sued for his conduct in office, the Company was required to advance his expenses of the litigation; hence, Relmada was paying all the lawyers and consultants on both sides of the dispute.
-Relmada also agreed to reinstate certain stock purchase warrants in Babul's name, which had been cancelled during the pendency of the litigation, and offered Babul the right to exchange his shares in RTI, for shares in the Company.
+Relmada also agreed to reinstate certain stock purchase warrants in Babul's name, which had been cancelled during the pendency of the litigation, and offered Babul the right to exchange his shares in RTI for shares in the Company.

-Babul has brought a second lawsuit against Relmada, making claims for breach of contract, defamation, intentional infliction of emotional distress, and wrongful use of civil process.
-The Company's motion to dismiss Babul's claims has been briefed and argued but not yet decided by the United States District Court for the Eastern District of Pennsylvania.
-Management believes that, even if the litigation is permitted to proceed, the Company will have good defenses to all of Babul's claims.
-Management believes that the outcome of the Babul litigation, even if unfavorable, would not materially affect the Company's operations or financial position.
+Babul has brought a second lawsuit against Relmada.
+Ruling on Relmada's motion, the United States District Court for the Eastern District of Pennsylvania dismissed Babul's claims for breach of contract and intentional infliction of emotional distress, and left intact his claims for defamation, and wrongful use of civil process.
+Management believes thatthe Company has good defenses to all of Babul's claims, and that the outcome of the Babul litigation, even if unfavorable, would not materially affect the Company's operations or financial position.
 However, litigation is an inherently uncertain process, and there can be no assurances with respect to either the outcome or the consequences of this litigation.